This page provides information on the history of ERS cost estimates of foodborne illnesses.

 ERS updated the cost estimates for four pathogens (Campylobacter, Salmonella, E. coli O157:H7, and Listeria monocytogenes) again in 2000, and also estimated the cost for E. coli non-O157:H7 (see "Food Safety Efforts Accelerate in the 1990’s").

 The 2000 estimates were based on 1999 estimates of annual foodborne illnesses by the Centers for Disease Control and Prevention (CDC).
-See Emerging Infectious Diseases journal.
+See an article by Paul S. Mead and co-authors in the Emerging Infectious Diseases journal, "Food-Related Illness and Death in the United States."
 The COI methodology was used for nonfatal illnesses, and the WTP approach was used for premature deaths.

 The Salmonella cost estimate was prepared in collaboration with CDC's FoodNet Foodborne Diseases Active Surveillance Network, and used new sources of data on medical costs and productivity losses including FoodNet surveillance data and a large commercial medical claims database.

 The cost estimate for E. coli O157:H7 (now termed STEC O157) was subsequently updated in collaboration with FoodNet in 2005, using FoodNet surveillance data and a case-control study of STEC O157 patients (see "Economic cost of illness due to Escherichia coli O157 infections in the United States").

 In 2003, ERS introduced the Foodborne Illness Cost Calculator, an interactive online version of the updated ERS cost estimates for selected foodborne pathogens.
 The Cost Calculator initially included the Salmonella cost estimate, and later added the STEC O157 estimate.
 The Cost Calculator provided detailed information about the assumptions underlying each estimate, and allowed users to make alternative assumptions and re-estimate the costs.
 ERS's approach has been described in the following publication: Economic Cost of Illness Due to Escherichia coli O157 Infections in the United States.